MySQL has a lot of different log files which can help you find

 On some operating systems, the error log will contain a stack trace for where mysqld died.
 This can be used to find out where mysqld died. 「I.1.3 Using a stack trace」節参照.

-If you want to know what happens within mysqld
+If you want to know what happens within mysqld, you should start

 to the log file (by default named 'hostname.log').
 This log can